carrickchristian/carrickchristian.github.io/TopICS.md

 * **Title**: The $RO(\Pi)$-graded cohomology of $B_{C_2}O(1)$

 * **Abstract**: Classically the Thom isomorphism relates the cohomology of the Thom space of a vector bundle to the cohomology of its base.
 The Thom isomorphism for equivariant vector bundles fails in $RO(G)$-graded cohomology, even for $G=C_2$.
 However, Costenoble--Waner developed an $RO(\Pi)$-graded equivariant cohomology theory, extending the usual representation grading $RO(G)$ to representations of the equivariant fundamental groupoid, and they showed the Thom isomorphism holds in this extended grading.
 Costenoble recently computed the $RO(\Pi)$-graded cohomology of $B_{C_2}U(1)$, the classifying space for complex $C_2$-line bundles.
 In this talk I will describe these different gradings and talk about work in progress computing the $RO(\Pi)$-graded cohomology of $B_{C_2}O(1)$, the classifying space for real $C_2$-line bundles.
-This is joint work with Agnés Beaudry, Chloe Lewis, Sabrina Pauli and Elizabeth Tatum.
+This is joint work with Agnès Beaudry, Chloe Lewis, Sabrina Pauli and Elizabeth Tatum.

 ## Tuesday 5 December, 2023